 How to Cancel a Westgate Timeshare Contract

-Because of the nature of the timeshares, many are leery about cancelling them.
+Because of the nature of the timeshares, many are cautious about cancelling them.
 And for good reason!
 The process for cancelling a Westgate timeshare is often confusing and filled with red tape.
-Not to mention it can be incredibly expensive.
+Not to mention, it can be incredibly expensive.

 The good news is that you don’t have to go through this process alone.
-There are professional companies out there that specialize in helping individuals cancel their timeshare contracts.
-While there are definitely some advantages to hiring a company to help you cancel your Westgate timeshare, there are often times when you can get the process done on your own for free or at a reduced cost.
-So let’s take a look at both options.
+There are professional companies out there that specialise in helping individuals cancel their timeshare contracts.
+While there are some advantages to hiring a company to help you cancel your Westgate timeshare, there are times when you can get the process done on your own for free or at a reduced cost.
+So, let’s take a look at both options.

 Use your Right of Rescission

-The best option when it comes to canceling your Westgate timeshare is by taking advantage of the “right of rescission”.
+- The best option for cancelling your Westgate timeshare is to take advantage of the “right of rescission”.

-In some states the time period can be as short as three days while others allow up to 30 days to cancel your purchase.
+- In some states, the period can be as short as three days, while others allow up to 30 days to cancel your purchase.
 Most places require you to send written notice of your intent to rescind the contract by certified mail.
-Return receipt requested-To the attention of the timeshare company
+Return receipt requested the attention of the timeshare company.

 Legacy Program by Westgate Resorts

-The Legacy Program is open Monday through Friday from 9 AM – 5 PM Eastern Standard Time.
+- The Legacy Program is open Monday through Friday from 9 AM to 5 PM Eastern Standard Time.
 We always recommend you call your developer first to go over your available options.
-But we can understand if you do not wish to speak to the people who got you in this very mess.
+But we can understand if you do not wish to speak to the people who got you into this very mess.

 Sell Your Westgate Timeshare

 Many owners who do not qualify choose to list their timeshare for sale online, such as on sites like eBay or Craigslist.
-While this can be an effective method for selling a timeshare, it can be a long and difficult process as well.
+While this can be an effective method for selling a timeshare, it can also be a long and difficult process.

 How to Pick a Legitimate Timeshare Exit Company

-Legitimate timeshare exit companies are not scams.
-They understand that you aren’t likely to take advantage of them because they often offer a money-back guarantee or another type of guarantee such as escrow.
+- Legitimate timeshare exit companies are not scams.
+They understand that you aren’t likely to take advantage of them because they often offer a money-back guarantee or another type, such as escrow.

-How long has the company been in business?
+- How long has the company been in business?
 Are they a reputable company and do they have a good reputation in the industry?
-You should ask these questions before deciding which company to use for your timeshare cancellation.
+Before deciding which company to use for your timeshare cancellation, you should ask these questions.

 Westgate Class Action Lawsuit

-Westgate Resorts has been involved in quite a number of lawsuits in the past decade.
+Westgate Resorts has been involved in many lawsuits in the past decade.
 This has prompted many owners to question the legitimacy of this company and its ability to follow through on its promises.

-It looks like not much has changed since 2010.
-The latest class action suit alleges that many of Westgate’s sales practices are deceptive and that it often fails to deliver on its promises.
+Not much has changed since 2010.
+The latest class action suit alleges that many of Westgate’s sales practices are deceptive and often fail to deliver on its promises.
 According to its most recent lawsuit filed on February 2, 2022: